Adaptable Route to Fast Coherent State Transport via Bang-Bang-Bang Protocols

-{\it Conclusions and outlook}--In this work, we propose an advanced bang-bang-bang protocol that can outperform the conventional forward-moving potential protocols by utilizing backward potential shifts.
-This provides an adaptable route to transport and prepare a coherent ground state with high fidelity reaching the quantum speed limit.
-Furthermore, we showcase the advantage of applying squeezed state evolution under a deeper followed by a weaker potential, which speeds up the state transport, surpassing the limitation set by the bang-bang-bang protocol.
+{\it Conclusions and outlook}--In this work, we propose an advanced bang-bang-bang protocol that can outperform the conventional forward-moving potential protocols by utilizing backward potential movements.
+This provides an adaptable route to transport a particle to the desitination with high fidelity ground state.
+The achievable time advantage is set by the experimentally controllable harmonic range of the trap potential; using the parameters of Ref.~\cite{Alonso2016}, we showcase the BBB protocol reduces the transport time by one third compared to the standard BB protocol.
+Furthermore, we showcase the advantage of applying squeezed coherent state evolution under a deeper followed by a weaker potential.
+This double-squeezing approach relaxes intrinsic geometric constraints and further speeds up the state transport, surpassing the limitations set by the standard bang-bang-bang protocol.
 These protocols are promising for implementation in the trapped-ion and optical tweezer systems, providing a pathway to accelerating the speed of quantum computation and quantum information applications.

 Extending our protocols to more realistic environments opens promising avenues for future research.
 Optimal quantum-control techniques \cite{Caneva2009, Furst2014} or machine-learning approaches \cite{Zhang2018} may be explored for transporting atoms at finite temperatures \cite{Pagano2024, Morandi2025}, where the trade-off between high-fidelity state preparation and transport time can be systematically investigated.
-Incorporating the effects of potential fluctuations due to electrical or laser-field noises, the finite switching time of instantaneous potential shifts \cite{Alonso2013}, and experimentally relevant pulse shapes \cite{Cicali2025} will help determine the ultimate limits of transport performance—crucial for scalable atom-array architectures used in quantum simulation and quantum computation.
+While our baseline analysis shows that the protocol is robust against finite switching-time effects \cite{SM}, incorporating potential fluctuations from electrical or laser-field noise, along with more complex experimentally relevant pulse shapes \cite{Alonso2013, Cicali2025}, will help determine the ultimate limits of transport performance—crucial for scalable atom-array architectures used in quantum simulation and quantum computation.
 Finally, manipulating locally squeezed coherent states offers a means to generate continuous-variable entanglement \cite{Serafini2009} in multi-ion systems, providing an alternative route toward quantum information processing.

 {\it Acknowledgments}--We acknowledge support from the National Science and Technology Council (NSTC), Taiwan, under the Grants No. 112-2112-M-001-079-MY3 and No. NSTC-114-2119-M-001-005, and from Academia Sinica under Grant AS-CDA-113-M04.
 We are also grateful for support from TG 1.2 of NCTS at NTU.